meteor/galaxy-docs/content/billing.md

 <h3 id="billing-update">Payment and statements</h3>

 Galaxy accepts major credit cards: Visa, Mastercard, American Express, and Discover.
-View and change payment details by going to your account settings.
+View and change payment details by going to your account settings page.

-Every month an invoice is emailed for the total monthly usage.
-Invoices show usage broken out by app.
+Every month a statement is emailed for the total monthly usage.
+Statements show usage broken out by app.
 View and download past statements in the Galaxy app by going to your account settings.